-The idea is to incrementally improve with each project.
+The idea is to incrementally get better with each project.
 Rather than expecting a meteoric rise to the top, set more realistic goals.
 That will keep you motivated and eager to continue on a positive path.

 There Goes the Fear

-For me, my coping mechanism is to try and deal with it all as efficiently as possible.
+My coping mechanism is to try and deal with it all as efficiently as possible.
 I like to have all my ducks in a row and know exactly how I’m going to handle them.
-The downside of that is that I can get a bit rattled when I’m taking on a project that requires me to go further with design or code than I have before.
+The downside is that I can get a bit rattled when I’m taking on a project that requires me to go further with design or code than I have before.
 It feels anything but comfortable.

-So, the next time you’re faced with a project that leads you to doubt your own abilities – take a serious look at why you feel that way.
-Remember that whatever concerns you have are both normal and valid.
+So, the next time you’re faced with a project that leads you to doubt your abilities – take a serious look at why you feel that way.
+Remember that your concerns are both normal and valid.
 Everyone feels this way at one time or another.

 From there, devise a plan for how you’ll take on this new challenge.
 Do some research to prepare.
 That alone can give you a boost of confidence.
 Then, it’s time to get to work.